linrongbin16/colorbox.nvim/README.md

 > With GitHub stars &ge; 900.
 For plugins that conflicts on same color name, the one with more stars or Neovim featured are picked.
 >
 > Please check [COLORSCHEMES.md](https://github.com/linrongbin16/colorbox.nvim/blob/main/COLORSCHEMES.md) for full colorscheme dataset.
+>
+> Once before, we used a autobot to crawl colorscheme plugins and automatically update the ranking list, but now the website data sources are no longer pick-able, so we are forced to manual maintenance.

 It installs colorschemes via git submodule instead of copy-paste source code, so you get continuously updates from original authors.